Bow Brickhill railway station: History

 Another oddity about Bow Brickill is that the road crossing here, the V10 Brickhill Street, has a roundabout immediately on either side of the crossing.
 This causes traffic jams whenever the crossing barriers are down, as each roundabout clogs with the traffic queue and remains so for up to ten minutes.
 Milton Keynes Council has a long-term plan for the level crossing to be replaced with a bridge, but the Transport and Works Act Order for East West Rail exempts Network Rail from any obligation to provide such a bridge as part of its works on revitalising this line.

+Future

+In its November 2025 update, the East West Rail company announced an intention close Bow Brickhill station.
+Passengers will be invited to use a new Woburn Sands railway station on the west side of Woburn Sands (and a broadly similar distance from Bow Brickhill village).
+The update also announced that the status of the level crossing and the need for a bridge are being reconsidered (and that this is the reason why the station needs closing).

 Services

 All services at Bow Brickhill are operated by London Northwestern Railway.

 The typical off-peak service is one train per hour in each direction between and which runs on weekdays and Saturdays only using DMUs.
 There is no Sunday service.